Garnet

 A stone reputed to bring strength and courage to warriors, Garnet is, according to legend, the 3ᵉ eye of dragons, the one that allows them to see the world of matter.

-The virtues and properties of garnet in lithotherapy
+What are the virtues and properties of garnet in lithotherapy?

-The combination of the wisdom of the earth and the transformative power of fire, Garnet's virtues help to free you from your limitations (limiting beliefs, repetitive patterns, obsolete behaviors).
-By grasping the stone's significance, you can take a broader look at your reality, a fresh eye that will enable you to accept new perspectives by learning from your past "mistakes".
+Born from the alliance of earth wisdom and the transformative power of fire, the spiritual virtues of Garnet in lithotherapy help to free you from your shackles - limiting beliefs, repetitive patterns, obsolete behaviors.
+By grasping the stone's significance, you can take a broader look at your reality, a fresh eye that will enable you to accept new perspectives by learning from past mistakes.

-His company helps you to maintain your self-esteem and confidence in your resources and abilities in all circumstances.
-This lucidity will help you preserve or rediscover your essence, wisely separating it from the pain you are experiencing.
 The fire of change and the benefits of evolving perception are suddenly possible.
-Garnet helps you to act concretely, and its properties are capable of creating your reality in matter, the one you desire deep down.
+Garnet helps you to act concretely, its properties being able to create your reality in matter, the one you desire deep down.

 The almandine garnet

-Almandine garnet is a stone that can give you great strength and courage.
-It anchors you so that your roots are strong, so that you can draw on and nourish the sacred energy of the earth's womb.
-It's this earth and fire energy that gives you vitality, dynamism, courage and strength.
-It's also what helps you realize your projects in matter and accept your incarnation.
+Almandine garnet is a stone that can give great strength and courage in lithotherapy.
+It acts as an anchor for strong roots, so you can draw strength from the sacred energy of the earth's womb and nourish yourself with it.
+This energy of earth and fire brings vitality and dynamism, courage and strength.
+It helps you to realize your projects in matter and to accept your incarnation.

-Garnet almandine is also reputed to prevent miscarriage, ease childbirth, prevent the formation of clots in the uterus, relieve post-partum trenches and reduce bleeding during heavy periods.
+According to tradition, almandine garnet is also reputed to prevent miscarriage, ease childbirth, prevent the formation of clots in the uterus, relieve post-partum trenches and reduce bleeding in the event of heavy periods.

 Pyrope garnet and rhodolite

-It is ideal during convalescence to recover from illness, or as a support in difficult and exhausting situations.
+According to the same traditions, it is ideal during convalescence, for recovering from illness or as a support in difficult and exhausting situations.

-Rhodolite garnet is a blend of pyrope garnet and almandine garnet and has the same virtues.
+Rhodolite garnet is a blend of pyrope and almandine garnets, with the same lithotherapy virtues.

 Hessonite garnet